 Since the beginning of business itself, there have existed principles for account management that have always held true.
 You need to establish a strong relationship.
 You have to build trust.
 You have to provide great service.
 We’re not going to explore of all these here, as much has been written about them already by us and by many others.
 But just know that such principles still hold very true and must never be violated.
 The dataDataData is a set of quantitative and qualitative facts that can be used as reference or inputs for computations, analyses, descriptions, predictions, reasoning and planning. we’re going to cover here is simply in addition to these principles.

 Software as a Service

-In the same way as the last article, I want to stick with the industry which I am in, along with many of my prospects and customers: Software as a Service (SaaS).
+In the same way as the last article, I want to stick with the industry which I am in, along with many of my prospects and customers: Software as a Service (SaaSSaaSSaaS is an acronym for Software as a Service.).
 In SaaS, account management means keeping your customers subscribed.